marsanatta/offline_test/README.md

 12586269025
 ```

-p.s.
 Since maximum unsigned long long int is      18,446,744,073,709,551,615 ,
 it cannot correctly store 94th fibonacci 19,740,274,219,868,223,167.
-The maximum nth allowed to be entered is 93.
+**The maximum nth allowed to be entered is 93.**

 # Q4.
 Show us how to figure the medium-number of array (6,38,49,55,11,44,33); and array (11,41,42,43,31,91,81,71,61).

+## Solution 1: Median of Medians

-Use median of medians algorithm which find k-th smallest element in an array.
+Use median of medians algorithm which finds k-th smallest element in an array.
 If array length N is odd, the median will be (N/2+1)-th smallest element.
 If array length N is even, the median is the average number of (N/2)-th smallest element and (N/2+1)-th smallest element.

-**Median of Medians Algorithm:**

 ```
-function findKthSmallest(array, left, right, k)
+function medianOfMedians(array, left, right, k)

 	n = right - left + 1    is the length of the array